kaorahi/lizgoban/README.md

 * Add "Preferences" into Edit menu for convenience.
 * Slightly improve bogus territory counts.
 * Slightly improve ladder continuation.
+* Use change of ownership in addition to ownership itself for facial stones.
 * Guess the rule from komi if RU (rule) property is missing in SGF.

 Incompatibilities: